Introducing online learning

 Apply your learning in real time and develop skills in an area relevant to your professional ambitions, without having to take a break from work.

-The University of Birmingham is a long-established provider of distance learning postgraduate education, and also currently offers a choice of four 100% online programmes: a Masters of Public Administration, an AMBA-accredited MBA, an MSc International Business and an LLM in Energy and Environmental Law.Browse Programmes
+The University of Birmingham is a long-established provider of distance learning postgraduate education, and also currently offers a choice of four 100% online programmes: a Masters of Public Administration, an AMBA-accredited MBA, an MSc International Management and an LLM in Energy and Environmental Law.Browse Programmes

 Technology and support

 Offering the flexibility to study at a time and place that suits you, our online learning environment draws on the latest techniques to ensure you’re fully engaged with the content, your peers and your lecturers.Learn More